MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 == Description ==

-This plugin is a simple and effective tool to backup your WordPress site and its database directly to your Hejbit Folder on NextCloud account.
+This plugin is a simple and effective tool to backup your WordPress site and its database directly to your Hejbit Folder on Nextcloud account.
 With it, you can define the parameters to create regular copies of your site, including the frequency and time of the operation.

 Once you have configured the parameters, the plugin will automatically run in the background to create backups of your site and its database according to your schedule.
-Backups are stored directly on your NextCloud account, allowing you to access them from anywhere, at any time.
+Backups are stored directly on your Nextcloud account, allowing you to access them from anywhere, at any time.

 This plugin is easy to install and configure, and it offers a complete backup solution to protect your site from data loss in the event of a technical problem or hacking.
 By choosing this plugin, you can have peace of mind knowing that your site is safe.